Choosing an Electrologist in Halifax

 - The client should not be able to feel the hair being removed after it’s been treated (like a tweeze).
 A properly treated hair will slide out from the follicle with ease and minimum sensation.

-- Electrologists should be able and willing to discuss their hygiene and sterilization procedures.
+- Electrologists should be willing to discuss the protocols for sterilization procedures.

 - Pre-sterilized, one-use needles are a must.